Looking through Earth's atmosphere (in general)

 How thick must the interstellar cloud be to produce this change in color?
 Well, could the cloud be so thick that it extinguishes the star by exactly 1.0 magnitudes in V-band?

-If the cloud we just the right thickness to yield AV = 1.0, what would the extinction be in B-band, AB?
+If the cloud were just the right thickness to yield AV = 1.0, what would the extinction be in B-band, AB?
 In that case, what would the true B-band magnitude be?
 In that case, what would the true V-band magnitude be?
 In that case, what would the true (B-V) color be?

 Whoops.
 Nope.
 A cloud of that thickness would not produce the amount of reddening that we observe.
 We must be looking through a thicker cloud ...